-This provision restricts payment of benefits if your death results from aviation activities, unless you were a paying passenger of a regularly scheduled commercial flight.
+This provision restricts payment of benefits if your death results from aviation activities unless you were a paying passenger of a regularly scheduled commercial flight.
 If, for example, you were killed as a pilot or passenger in a private plane crash, this exclusion would apply, and your beneficiary would not receive the death proceeds of the life insurance policy.
 At one time, this exclusion was part of almost every life insurance policy.
 Today, most policies cover such losses, although additional premiums may be required to cover private pilots.

 Some life insurance policies impose surrender charges if the policy is terminated before a specified period of time has passed to recover expenses incurred during the issuance of the policy.
 A bailout provision reduces and in many cases eliminates these surrender charges.
 This provision enables you to withdraw your money or terminate your policy without penalty.
 However, you can typically invoke your rights under the bailout provision only if the insurance company fails to meet a certain standard--for example, if its interest rate falls below market standards.

+Any Fortune 500 employee or retiree looking to start a life insurance policy, should spend a lot of time considering the beneficiary designation as it is arguably one of the most important decisions in regard to life insurance.
 When you purchase a life insurance policy, you must decide who will receive the death benefits of the policy when you pass away.
 The beneficiary clause permits you to name this beneficiary.
 Your beneficiary must outlive you in order to receive the proceeds

 Hazardous Occupation or Hobby Exclusion